dadoonet/fscrawler/docs/source/installation.rst

         You can also download a **SNAPSHOT** version from |Sonatype|_.

-See `Directory layout`_ to know more about the content of the distribution.
+See :ref:`layout` to know more about the content of the distribution.

 .. _docker: